 Make revisions to the existing system of signalization, as indicated or directed.

-Before any excavation for placement of traffic signal or sign support poles, mark proposed locations in the field.
+Before any excavation for placement of traffic signal or sign support poles, complete locates of existing underground utilities and mark proposed locations in the field.
 Field review pole locations with the Representative and adjust pole locations as necessary.

-Remove all existing traffic signal supports, including those with traffic signals, flashing warning devices, and lane control signs and signal equipment, unless otherwise indicated.
+For existing traffic signal supports labeled for removal on the Plans, removal also includes any attached traffic signals, flashing warning devices, lane control signs and other signal equipment.

-Traffic signal equipment removed by the contractor shall be returned to the contact and location identified on plan.
+Traffic signal equipment removed by the Contractor shall be returned to the contact and location identified on plan.
 Equipment that will be returned is as identified on the plan.

 Maintain existing controller assemblies, as a unit.
 Store material on the project site.
 Provide a listing of the equipment for the municipal owner and make arrangements to deliver equipment to the municipal storage area.
 Do not damage items during removal and storage.